alphagov/cdn-acceptance-tests/README.md

 You can use the included Vagrant VM, which runs Nginx and Varnish, to mock CDN behaviour.
-This can be useful when developing new tests or functionality, while either offline or in parallel to someone else.
+This can be useful when developing new tests or functionality when working offline or in parallel to someone else.

 It is unlikely that *all* tests will run successfully.
 If you want a particular test to pass you may need to modify the Nginx or Varnish configs